An open letter,

 - Engage in soothing music on a relatively higher volume to mask the noise of the firework nuisance.

-- Dog’s instinctive reaction to fear would seek closure in confined spaces, usually under the bed or nooks and corners of one’s living space.
+- A dog’s instinctive reaction to fear would seek closure in confined spaces, usually under the bed or nooks and corners of one’s living space.
 Instead of dragging them out and rebuking, reassure them by placing clothes around them that carry familiar scent as a means of comfort.

 - Keep them indoors and avoid fastening them to a tether during such traumatic episodes.